Measles Information For Providers

 How do I test for measles?

 First, report the suspected case to get approval for testing.
-Then, to test for measles:
+Then, collect the appropriate specimens.
+You will need to collect both urine and a throat or nasopharyngeal swab

-2. Send specimens to Contra Costa Public Health Laboratory.
+Send specimens to Contra Costa Public Health Laboratory

 Infection Control